So first, Anne, can you please just explain a little about how the Happy App works in healthcare and the ideas behind

 “Fourth- Most importantly you had to provide acknowledgement of feedback given.
 People didn’t automatically expect everything to be fixed overnight.
 But they did expect to have some acknowledgement that they had left a comment.
 To see that people had listened to and cared about what was said, even if it was unfixable, was key.

-“But, as I said earlier, this system at that time was very laborious and was not scalable.
-As a result, we got it developed, initially as a web-based application, and now it as a fully mobile app.
-This allows us to
+“But, as I said earlier, this system at that time was very laborious and not scalable.
+As a result, we got it developed, initially as a web-based application.
+Now it as a fully mobile app.”

 A) Scale it.
 So you/we don’t have to download all the information every day.

 B) Allowed us to theme things.
 To look across the organisation better and to understand what the common themes were that were coming out of different areas.

 C) It acted as a smoke detector for the hospital, staff feelings and moods.
-We know that, over long periods of time, most areas benchmark fairly similarly in that lots of areas will have days where staff are unhappy or happy, for whatever reason.
-But, over time, if you start to see areas where the feedback is always very negative, then that gives you an indication that something else is going on and that the issue is not a normal variation.
-This allows you to go into an in-depth analysis of that area/areas and get HR involved earlier then you might have otherwise.
-So, we saw it as a kind of smoke detector, as a warning really for what was going on in the trust.”
+We know that, over long periods of time, most areas benchmark fairly similarly.
+Lots of areas will have days where staff are unhappy/happy.
+But, over time, if you start to see areas where the feedback is always very negative, this gives you an indication that something is going on.
+And that the issue is not a normal variation.
+This allows you to go into an in-depth analysis of that area and get HR involved sooner.
+We saw it as a kind of smoke detector, as a warning really for what was going on in the trust.”

 Anne: “Well, it provides information on three levels.